Code-Institute-Submissions/project3-stream3/README.md

 ## Overview

 ### General information
 This is Dan Dumitrache's third project for Code Institure bootcamp, Dublin, Ireland January-April 2018.
-It is a fully functional ecommerce application written in Python and Django as a ramework.
+It is a fully functional ecommerce application written in Python and Django as a framework.

-Git repository can be seen at (https://github.com/saigonro/project3-stream3) Live version can be seen at (https://project3-stream3.herokuapp.com/)
+Git repository can be seen at (https://github.com/saigonro/project3-stream3).
+Live version can be seen at (https://project3-stream3.herokuapp.com/).

 ### Navigation through the website
 The website has two menus, one related to the user account and the shopping cart, and another one for navigating through the website pages.